10 Jan 2018

 Thereafter, automotive electrical components became an integral part of vehicles.
 The electrical system not only helps the engine get started but also ensures safe driving.
 Besides, there are so many things that you should know about the electrical components and how they function in the car.

-The Major Electrical Components Consist of as Follows;
+The Major Electrical Components Consist of as Following;

-Alternator: In the early days of modern cars, gas was used to charge the battery while today alternator or dynamo has taken its place.
-The alternator is connected to the engine through gear and when the engine runs, the alternator draws power from the engine which in turn generates electricity.
+Alternator: In the early days of modern cars, gas was used to charge the battery, while today an alternator or dynamo has taken its place.
+The alternator is connected to the engine through a gear, and when the engine runs, the alternator draws power from the engine, which in turn generates electricity.
 Electricity keeps the battery charged and also fulfills the requirements of all the electrical components.

-Starter: It serves only one but very significant purpose and that is to start your vehicle.
+Starter: It serves only one but very significant purpose, and that is to start your vehicle.
 The battery-powered starter rotates the flywheel, helping the crankshaft to run at the required speed to keep the engine running.
-The starter receives a punch of electric energy in a second therefore it is advised to keep headlights, and audio system off before using the starter.
-It will ensure the long life of it.
+The starter receives a punch of electric energy in a second therefore, it is advised to keep headlights and audio system off before using the starter.
+It will ensure its long life.

-Fuel Pump Switch: A petrol engine needs sparks to fire and the ignition coil helps to burn the fuel while in diesel engine needs the pump to remain on to keep injecting fuel so that the engine would continue to run.
+Fuel Pump Switch: A petrol engine needs sparks to fire, and the ignition coil helps to burn the fuel, while in diesel engine needs the pump to remain on to keep injecting fuel so that the engine will continue to run.

 Air Conditioner Blower: There are fans in the passage of the switch knob which are electric-powered.
 The fans circulate the air into the car cabin.